 well, you get the picture.

 It’s just too darn much!
-And here’s the honest truth….I just don’t want to spend an entire weekend decorating.
+And here’s the honest truth….I just don’t want to spend an entire weekend decorating for Christmas.
 There are other things I’d rather do with my time.
 I want my Christmas decorating to be simple and easy.

 First off, the good news….you don’t have to decorate!
 There’s literally no law written anywhere that says, “Thou shalt go forth and decorate with tinsel and garland.”